 Pilot Awards provide up to $300,000 (USD) a year for two years and are intended to strengthen a partnership between investigators with a demonstrated track record of successful collaboration.
 Pilot Awards also include proposals that considered as interventional clinical trials.

-NEW!
-Innovation Bridge Awards provide up to $100,000 (USD) a year to help investigator teams develop innovative technologies and to accelerate translation of research into a product.
-New this year, this award category will be evaluated based on the potential for successful technology commercialization.
+Innovation Bridge Awards are new for 2020 and provide up to $100,000 (USD) for one year to help investigator teams develop innovative technologies and to accelerate translation of research into a product.
+This award category will be evaluated based on the potential for successful technology commercialization.

 Proposals are reviewed by peer reviewers in both the U.S. and China familiar with the respective project discipline using guidelines based on standard National Institutes of Health review criteria.
-Reviewer scores and comments and consolidated for consideration and final selection by JI Executive Committee and JI Executive Board members.
-Major emphasis is placed on the potential for meaningful collaboration that will be demonstrated by ongoing exchange, trust building, insights into the cultural differences in how research is executed, a willingness to work within the JI structure, and commitment to stay engaged in the collective work of the JI including an interest in the projects of others.
+Reviewer scores and comments are consolidated for consideration and final selection by JI Executive Committee and JI Executive Board members.
+Preferences will be given to proposals that meet one or more of the following criteria.